 Duchman Family Winery

 With vine-covered Italian-style buildings, a visit to Duchman Family Winery near Austin is like taking a trip to Tuscany.
-Named one of the top 20 most picturesque wineries in the country by HGTV, Duchman Family Winery uses Texas-grown grapes to create some of the tastiest wines in the state.
+It’s named one of the top 20 most picturesque wineries in the country by HGTV.
+Duchman Family Winery uses Texas-grown grapes to create some of the tastiest wines in the state.
 Opened in 2004, founders Lisa and Stan Duchman sought to create world-class wines in central Texas.
 With that achievement, the Duchmans also created one of Texas’ most popular wineries.
-Offering tastings of up to six of their finest selections, guests are encouraged to bring a basket to enjoy their wine alongside their meal with an old-fashioned romantic picnic.

 What started as a venture to find a log cabin for weekend getaways has grown into Texas’ third largest vineyard and winery.
 The Becker family found its log cabin, and with it almost 50 acres of land.
 Today, Becker Vineyards in the Texas Hill Country consists of more than 300 acres and produces about 100,000 cases of world-class wine.
 Becker Vineyards has seen its wine served in prominent locations, including the White House.
-The Beckers sought to have a visit to the winery be considered a special occasion, so they built a stone bridge for people to cross as they visited the winery set in a replica of an old German stone building.
+The Beckers sought to have a visit to the winery be considered a special occasion, so they built a stone bridge for people to cross as they visited the winery.
 Add special hosted tastings, and the Beckers achieved their dream.